How to compare strings in Java?

 So if you know that string1 may be null, you can check it for null first and then check to equals

-Or the better way
+Or is the better way

 Leave a Reply